 Pro-Rata Tax Stumbling Blocks

 Pro-rata calculations.
-If you have other money already in a traditional IRA, when you make a Roth IRA conversion for your backdoor IRA you must you must include a portion of tax-deferred money in the IRA in proportion to the amount held.
+If you have other money already in a traditional IRA, when you make a Roth IRA conversion for your backdoor IRA you must include a portion of tax-deferred money in the IRA in proportion to the amount held.
 For example, let’s say I have an IRA (including SEP-IRAs and SIMPLE IRAs) worth $100,000, with $50,000 (50%) tax deferred and $50,000 after tax.
 I complete a conversion of $20,000 to a Roth IRA.
 I will be responsible for taxes on $10,000, or 50%.
 You cannot specify to convert only the after-tax money in the account.

 To avoid the Pro-rata stumbling block, you can use the Roth IRA Conversion Strategy to Avoid Taxes if your 401k provider allows transfers of IRA money.
 You can transfer your deductible IRA money to your 401k first, leaving you with only non-deductible money to convert.